 The scientific community’s recognition and trust of The Michael J. Fox Foundation as a research partner is an invaluable asset in scaffolding these programs and building toward our shared goals.

-– Randy Schekman, PhD, ASAP Scientific Director
+– Randy Schekman, PhD, ASAP Chair of Scientific Advisory Board

 ASAP has leveraged our grantmaking infrastructure to accept and review proposals and to issue grants to its Collaborative Research Network and its Global Parkinson’s Genetics Program (GP2).
 In addition, MJFF staff provides business operations support such as coordinating and managing resource acquisitions and data sharing.